Skip to main content

 Can I bring oxygen canisters?

-If you have concerns about bringing oxygen canisters or require specific arrangements, please let us know, we'll be happy to assist in making your visit as smooth as possible.
+If you have concerns about bringing oxygen canisters or need specific arrangements, just let us know — we'll be happy to help make your visit as smooth as possible.

 Is there a fridge for storing medication?

-Yes, medication can be stored in the fridge in the Medical Tent in Basecamp- please ensure it is labeled with your name and in its original packaging.
+Yes!
+Medication can be stored in the fridge at the Medical Tent in Basecamp.
+Just make sure it's labelled with your name and in its original packaging.

 Do you have a quiet space?

-Yes, The Retreat is a calm inclusive space open to all, offering: mindfulness activities, mental health support, and a calm space to relax away from sensory stimulation.
+Yes — The Retreat is a calm, inclusive space open to everyone.
+It offers mindfulness activities, mental health support, and a peaceful place to relax away from sensory stimulation.

 Do you use any strobe or flashing lights?